 Early Help Offer

-As a cluster of schools we employ two family resource workers and an overarching safeguarding manager to provide Early Help to our children and their families.
-These workers are able to facilitate courses for parents, signposting for families and practical solutions.
-They are incredibly experienced in providing Early Help and working in partnership with other agencies.
-We are proud to be part of this exciting initiative which will help our local schools to further work together and provide support and stability for our most vulnerable families.
+As a cluster of schools we employ a family resource worker.
+We also have support from the Early Help advisor for High Peak & North Dales to provide Early Help to our children and their families.
+These workers are able to facilitate courses for parents, signposting for families and practical solutions, in partnership with other agencies.
+This provision helps our local schools to further work together and provide support and stability for our most vulnerable families.

 Families – If you feel your family may benefit from the service please contact school to discuss further and they can support you with making a referral.